 - Texas Tech University Health Sciences Center

-Luckily for employed healthcare administration majors, they can keep their jobs while working on a master’s by attending accredited online schools — some may even take advantage of tuition reimbursement.
+Luckily, employed healthcare administration majors can keep their jobs while working on a master’s by attending accredited online schools — some may even take advantage of tuition reimbursement.

 Read Next: Is History a Good Major?